Constraining Light Scalar Field with Torsion-Balance Gravity Experiments: A light scalar field and gravity effects

-The theory and general phenomenology of dilaton dark matter have been studied in, e.g., Refs. \cite{PhysRevD.82.084033,PhysRevD.91.015015}.
-In this framework, we focus on the interaction term between scalar dark matter $\phi$ and the SM particles and fields \cite{PhysRevD.82.084033,PhysRevD.91.015015}
+The theory and general phenomenology of {dilaton-like scalar field} have been studied in, e.g., Refs. \cite{PhysRevD.82.084033,PhysRevD.91.015015}.
+In this section, we focus on studying the gravity effects of {such a scalar field} coupled to the SM particles.
+We show that $G$-value measurement, ISL test, and equivalence principle test experiments can be used to place the bounds on the coupling parameters of scalar field.
+Considering the couplings between {a scalar field $\phi$ and the SM particles and fields, the $\phi$-dependent action is parameterized as follows \cite{PhysRevD.82.084033,PhysRevD.91.015015}